 We've run an annual Charles Causley Festival in and around Launceston in Cornwall for over 10 years, with great and increasing success.
-Since March 2020, however, the arts and cultural sector has felt the full weight of the global Coronavirus pandemic, with festivals and community events being cancelled up and down the country.
+Since March 2020, however, the arts and cultural sector has felt the full weight of the global Coronavirus pandemic, with festivals and community events being cancelled up and down the UK, and around the world.

-Whatever the blend of physical and local with digital and global may be, 2021's Causley Festival of Arts and Literature will be delivered through an online, digital ‘flip-book’ brochure.
-From that, you’ll be able to view, select, and book tickets for the events you want to be involved in.
-Some will be payable, with a restricted number, but many will be free of charge with requests for donations.
-They'll still need booking).
-You’ll also be able to return to your events afterwards – to watch them again and again, if you like.
+Whatever the blend of physical and local with digital and global may be, 2021's Causley Festival of Arts and Literature will once again be delivered through an online, digital ‘flip-book’ brochure.
+From that, you’ll be able to view, select, and book tickets for the events you want .
+Some will be payable (with restricted numbers), but many will be free of charge with requests for donations.
+They'll still need booking, though.
+In many cases. you’ll also be able to return to your events, afterwards, to watch them again, if you like.
 (You can see examples of this for 2020's Festival HERE.)